 Beginning life as a division of the former New South Wales University of Technology in 1951, The University of Wollongong has certainly come a long way.
 Changing its name to The Wollongong College of the University of New South Wales in 1961, it wasn’t until 1975 that the University of Wollongong was established in its own right.

 During the 1980’s the University of Wollongong underwent an immense period of growth, starting the decade with 23 professors and finishing with more that double that figure.

-In 1993 the University opened its first off-shore campus, the University of Wollongong Dubai.
-To date this campus has 3500 graduates ranging in disciplines such as Business and Computer Science.
+In 1993 the University opened its first off-shore campus, the University of Wollongong in Dubai.
+To date this campus has 6000 graduates ranging in disciplines such as Business, Finance, Engineering and Computer Science.